 My Mom's Homemade Holiday Fudge Recipe

-Here are my hints for making smooth, creamy, old-fashioned chocolate fudge—with some suggestions below for fancying it up a bit!
+Here are my hints, tips, and tricks for making smooth, creamy, old-fashioned chocolate fudge—with some suggestions below for fancying it up a bit!
 This tasty dessert makes a special gift or dessert for Christmas, Valentine's Day, birthdays, or any other special occasion.

 This recipe is based on the one from my Mom's old Betty Crocker cookbook, which she used for many years.
 It's my Dad's favorite, and I make it every month or so for him (okay, so it's a good excuse for me to have some, too!).
 Fudge is often thought to be a difficult recipe, but really all it takes is some practice.

 - Keep vanilla ice cream on hand; you can use any failed batches as ice cream toppings!

 - Use a candy thermometer to insure accuracy, but after a couple of tries, you'll know how each stage is supposed to look.
 Then you'll be able to whip up a plate any time you want!

 - 1 1/3 cup whole milk

 - Spray a large cookie sheet with butter spray and set it aside.

 - Heat sugar, milk, cocoa, and salt in a tall stockpot over medium heat, stirring constantly until the sugar is melted.
 (You should use a tall pot because sometimes the boiling syrup will spatter).